slarmoo/.github/profile/html/startUpHtml/startUpHtml.md

 ## Grading Rubric

+- (Required) Simon HTML deployed to your production environment
 - Properly structured HTML
   - 20% HTML pages for each component of your application
   - 10% Links between pages as necessary
   - 10% Application text content
   - 10% Application images
   - 10% Login placeholder, including user name display
-  - 10% Database data placeholder
+  - 10% Database data placeholder showing content stored in the database
-  - 10% WebSocket data placeholder
+  - 10% WebSocket data placeholder showing where realtime communication will go
 - 10% - Multiple Git commits with meaningful comments.
 - 10% - Notes in your start up Git repository README.md file documenting what you modified and added with this deliverable.
 Also add notes in your notes.md file describing what you have learned using HTML.